aokour/Sitecore.ContentSearch.Spatial/README.txt

 .IsWithinRadius() : This method returns locations within specific circle, results will be sorted based on the distance of the center of circle

+Installation and usage description are in this post : http://bit.ly/SitecoreSpatialSearch

 More quries and functionalit are to come!

 Feel free to join, Fork away!